curl/everything-curl/protocols-curl.md

 ## IMAPS

 Secure IMAP is IMAP done over an SSL/TLS connection.
-Such connections implicity start out using SSL/TLS and as such servers and clients use TCP port 993 to communicate with each other.
+Such connections implicitly start out using SSL/TLS and as such servers and clients use TCP port 993 to communicate with each other.
 See RFC 8314.